HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 context: |
   **Note from the future:** I wrote most of this article in 2020 as my own notes on my research.
 Once I discovered Tailwind, I stopped writing and got back to work, and nearly forgot about this piece.
 It's now 2023, and in the interim Tailwind has gone from being super controversial to being a safe, even [obvious](https://npmtrends.com/bootstrap-vs-tailwindcss) choice.
 So this all feels a bit like beating a dead horse at this point; but I've gone ahead and finished it and I'm posting it anyway, with the original title and date for context.
 ---

 Recently, during Spain's second or third COVID wave, I sat down to build a very simple React app as a demo for something I was working on, and I was immediately paralyzed trying to decide how to style the application.

-It wasn't important how this particular demo app, and the underlying technology used to style it mattered even less.
-But I was dissatisfied with basically every approach I'd ever used: Every UI framework, every component library, every CSS methodology seemed to fundamentally fall short of doing what I needed.
+It wasn't at all important how this particular demo app _looked_, and the underlying technology used to style it mattered even less.

+Maybe it was the Difficult Times We're Living Through, but I found myself with dissatisfied with basically every approach I'd ever used: Every UI framework, every component library, every CSS methodology -- they all seemed to fundamentally fall short of doing what I needed.

 I started out in this business as a designer, so design just matters a lot to me in general.

-And the long-term goal is all about interfaces that users can modify or assemble from scratch using components that can be composed with other components.
-So there needs to be a solid design system underlying this that is modular and composable.
+And I'm thinking a lot about about interfaces that users can modify or assemble from scratch using components that can be composed with other components.
+So there needs to be a solid design system underlying this that is **modular and composable**.

-If the goal is for this to universal, it's not reasonable to expect the same UI esthetic to work in every context; so everything needs to be themable.
+If the goal is for this to universal, it's not reasonable to expect the same UI esthetic to work in every context; so everything needs to be **themable and customizable**.

 And the developer experience (DX) of styling matters more than it normally would, because ultimately I'd like for it to be easy for advanced users to extend the system by creating